What Is the Maximum Amount for Small Claims Court?

 The small claims court maximum amount is not one number — it is a range, shaped entirely by where you live.
 The same dispute that qualifies for small claims in Ontario might need to go to a higher court in Kentucky.
 A claim well within the limit in Victoria, Australia, might exceed the threshold in Scotland.

-What that means practically is simple: the local limit is the first thing to confirm before you do anything else.
+The practical takeaway: confirm the local limit before you do anything else.
 Check the official court website for your state, province, or country.
 If the information is unclear, call the court clerk and ask.
-Take five minutes to get the right number before you spend time preparing a filing that may not belong in that court.
+Five minutes spent getting the right number can save you from preparing a filing that does not belong in that court.

 Once you know your claim qualifies, the path forward is more straightforward than most people expect.
 For a full step-by-step guide on how to prepare and present your case on your own, read our detailed guide on how to file a small claims case without a lawyer.